Why Was Rachel Murdered?

 “Only onto my laptop.”
 Her voice broke in despair.

-“Where else?” he hissed, his mouth so close his dank breath brushed her cheek.
+“Where else?” he demanded, his mouth so close his dank breath brushed her cheek.
 “The truth.
 Or Carole dies.”

 “No copies,” she sobbed.
 She thought she might choke.
 The bastards.
 Why do they always fucking win?